Walsall: First World War

-Over 2000 men from Walsall were killed in fighting during the First World War.
+Over 2,000 men from Walsall were killed in fighting during the First World War.
 They are commemorated by the town's cenotaph, which is located on the site of a bomb which was dropped by Zeppelin 'L 21', killing the town's mayoress and two others.
 Damage from the Zeppelin can still be seen on what is now a club on the corner of the main road, just opposite a furniture shop.
 A plaque commemorates the incident.
 The town also has a memorial to local VC recipient, John Henry Carless and decorated air ace Frederick Gibbs.

 20th century developments

-Walsall's first cinema opened in the town centre in 1908; however, the post World War II decline in cinema attendances brought on by the rise in television ownership resulted in that and all of Walsall's other cinemas eventually being closed.
+Walsall's first cinema opened in the town centre in 1908; however, the post-World War II decline in cinema attendances brought on by the rise in television ownership resulted in that and all of Walsall's other cinemas eventually being closed.
 The first Wurlitzer theatre organ in Great Britain was installed in the New Picture House cinema in Lower Bridge Street in the town centre.
 It was later renamed the Gaumont then Odeon.

-Slum clearances began after the end of World War I, with thousands of 19th century buildings around the town centre being demolished as the 20th century wore on, with new estates being built away from the town centre during the 1920s and 1930s.
+Slum clearance began after the end of World War I, with thousands of 19th century buildings around the town centre being demolished as the 20th century wore on; new estates were built away from the town centre during the 1920s and 1930s.
 These were concentrated in areas to the north of the town centre such as Coal Pool, Blakenall Heath (where Walsall's first council houses were built in 1920), Goscote and Harden. after the end of World War II, Beechdale.

 Significant developments also took place nearer to the town centre, particularly during the 1960s when a host of tower blocks were built around the town centre; however, most of these had been demolished by 2010.